jpe442/dodate/README.md

+About

-Do Date is a new envisioning of the to do list application for aggressive.
-In contrast to the traditional list-based to-do app, Do Date allows the user to organize their to-do items for an entire week.
-The primary user view interacts with a M-F calendar for the week where they are able to organize their to-dos.
-New to-dos are created from a new to-do form, where they can then be immediately placed on the schedule or onto a responsive side-page that holds unscheduled items.
+Do Date is a new envisioning of the todo list application loosely inspired by Kanban boards.
+In contrast to the traditional list-based todo app, Do Date allows the user to organize their todo items across the work week.
+This way the user can easily plot out 'when' is the ideal time to work based on 'what' the work is and 'how long' the work might take.

+The primary user-view features an interactive Monday-Sunday calendar for the current week where users organize their todos by dragging them around and dropping them where they would like.
+New todos are created from a new todo form, where they can then be immediately placed onto a responsive side-page that holds unscheduled items, or even directly into a desired open part of the calendar.

 Weekend plan: